0xENDER/MySchoolProject/README.md

 - `-debug`: Show debug messages
 - `-local`: Tells the builder that your server is hosted locally (on `localhost`)
-- `-all`: Create all the builds for all platforms (Web, Windows, Linux, macOS, Android, iOS)
+- `-all`: Create all the builds for all platforms (Web, Windows, Linux, macOS, Android)
 - `-desktop`: Create all the builds for desktop devices (Windows, Linux, macOS)
-- `-mobile`: Create all the builds for mobile devices (Android, iOS)
+- `-mobile`: Create all the builds for mobile devices (Android)
 - `-web`: Create a web build
 - `-windows`: Create a Windows build
 - `-linux`: Create a Linux build
 - `-mac`: Create a macOS build
 - `-android`: Create an Android build

-- `-ios`: Create an iOS build
+> Note that we do not offer the option to build an iOS app for the codebase because it'd be useless.
+(Apps can't install other apps on iOS)

 If you face any problem whist building a native app for Windows, macOS, or Linux, make sure that you have [the proper enviromnet setup for `electron-builder`](https://www.electron.build/multi-platform-build.html)!